ucberkeley/moocchat/README.md

 * `rake spec` runs all unit and functional tests
 * `rake cucumber` runs all features that should pass (user stories)
 * `rake metrics:all` generates a bunch of metrics; to see them, open `./tmp/metric_fu/output/index.html` in a browser after running this command
+* [CodeClimate code
+quality](https://codeclimate.com/github/ucberkeley/moocchat) for this project